 2.2 University of Wisconsin-Parkside

-Examples of facilities which may be named for individuals include: a complete building, a wing or portion of a building, laboratory, foyer, outside area, food service area, park, sculpture or other pieces of art, walkway, trees, pool or fountain, recreation facility, lounge, reading room, classroom, complex of related classrooms or offices, conference or meeting room, library of a building or department, auditorium, an area of the campus, gallery, or theater.
+Examples of facilities which may be named include: a complete building, a wing or portion of a building, laboratory, foyer, outside area, recreation facility, classroom, complex of related classrooms or offices, conference or meeting room, auditorium, an area of the campus, gallery, or theater.
 Examples of academic units which may be named include: a college, school, department, center, or program.

 Nominations for naming of facilities, spaces, and academic units shall be evaluated on the considerations noted above and other factors specific to the nominee, including the following:

 - Exceptional service to the University and to students

 - Significant financial contributions as per recommendation by University Advancement and/or the University of Wisconsin-Parkside Foundation Board of Directors

 All nominations shall be directed to the Chancellor of the university.
 The Chancellor shall refer such nominations to the Chancellor's Cabinet for discussion and recommended action.
 Upon the Chancellor's Cabinet's recommendation, the Chancellor is responsible for making the decision to grant the naming as requested (in the case of naming’s within the Chancellor’s authority), or to advance the nomination for review by the UW System Office of Capital Planning and Budget, the UW System Office of General Counsel, and ultimately the Board of Regents.